 There is too much information out there regarding sunscreen, and unfortunately, a lot of it is not accurate.
 Even some professionals spread myths like these sometimes which make it confusing and most don’t know where to look for reliable information.

 But, I’m happy that reputable creators like Michelle from Lab Muffin Beauty Science (chemistry PhD and cosmetic chemist), that I’ve been following for a very long time, and other cosmetic chemists are trying to share accurate information and educate us more on sunscreens and cosmetics in general.

-What are some other sunscreen myths or facts about sunscreen that you know of?
+What are some other myths on sun protection or facts about sunscreen that you know of?
 Feel free to share them in the comments!

 Follow blog via Email